 - Kangaroo Court: From the beginning of the trial, it's clear that the cats have already decided to convict Pluto, and that the trial is just a formality — or a cruel joke at his expense."You're on trial today for the crimes that you've committed.
 We're gonna prove ya guilty!
 Just try and get acquitted!"

 - Large Ham: The cat prosecutor with his overacting hand gestures and craggy voice.

-- Literal-Minded: Pluto, given that his time in Cat Hell was All Just a Dream.
-Mickey told Pluto that on Judgment Day he's have to answer for all the innocent cats he's chased.
-Mickey was referring to the typical definition of Judgment Day — the end of days when all the dead rise and answer to their crimes — but Pluto imagines a Kangaroo Court of cats with a Hanging Judge.
+- Literal-Minded: Pluto, given that his time in Cat Hell's All Just a Dream.
+Mickey tells Pluto that on Judgment Day he's going to have to answer for all the innocent cats he's chased.
+Mickey's referring to the typical definition of Judgment Day — the end of days when all the dead rise and answer to their crimes — but Pluto imagines a Kangaroo Court of cats with a Hanging Judge.